Opinion: The surprise winner of the debate – KION546

 Kristen Soltis Anderson, a CNN political commentator, is a Republican strategist and pollster and author of “The Selfie Vote: Where Millennials Are Leading America (and How Republicans Can Keep Up.)”

-Raul A. Reyes: The candidates’ takes on immigration prove how far to the right the GOP has moved
+Raul A. Reyes: Candidates’ takes on immigration prove how far to the right the GOP has moved

 Thanks to former President Donald Trump deciding to skip the first GOP presidential debate, the evening had the feel of a birthday party or celebrity roast where the guest of honor decided not to show up.
 As a result, viewers were left with an assortment of pugilists, underdogs and wannabes.